bendavis78/python-docar/docs/index.rst

 ========

 The backends are the real meat of the documents.
 Where the document defines what you can do, the backends implement the how of it.
+Documents and backends use dictionary to communicate to each other.
+A backend expects a dictionary representation of the document, applies it as needed, and returns the resource as a dictionary again.
+Each backend must implement the following methods:

+``fetch``
+  Fetch the resource from the underlying backend.
+Returns a dictionary.

+``save``
+  Save the document to the resource in the underlying backend.
+Expects a dictionary representation of the document.

+``delete``
+  Delete the resource from the underlying backend.

 HTTP Backend
 ------------